Barkhausen-Institut/M3/README.md

 ### 4. Cross compiler

 To build M³, you need to first build a cross compiler for the desired ISA.
-Note that only gem5 supports all three ISAs (arm is currently broken, though); the hardware platform only supports RISC-V. You can build the cross compiler as follows:
+Note that only gem5 supports all three ISAs; the hardware platform only supports RISC-V. You can build the cross compiler as follows:

     $ cd cross
-    $ ./build.sh (x86_64|arm|riscv64)
+    $ ./build.sh (x86_64|riscv32|riscv64)

 The cross compiler will be installed to ``<m3-root>/build/cross-<ISA>``.